sooriyaarachchi/pybites.github.io-src/content/python-subclasses.md

 2. In the init dunder, we have to specify `self` as well as all of the attributes defined in the parent `Boss` class.
 We can then **add** whatever ‘GoodBoss’ unique attributes we want, such as a “laugh” attribute (good bosses laugh right?).
 In this case, I’m not adding any, thus the last attribute you see is `face`.

 3. The `super()` statement is probably the most confusing.
-This is how we *initialise* the parent class at the time that we create the subclass.
-If we don’t have this code here, the `GoodBoss` subclass won’t be able to run any of the Class Functions within the parent class.
+It relates to the inheritance from the base class.

+> I’d be doing you a disservice trying to explain super() in one bullet point so I’m going to direct you to where I read up on it.
+The 3rd answer in [this Stack Overflow thread](https://stackoverflow.com/questions/576169/understanding-python-super-with-init-methods) is amazing as is this [Programiz article](https://www.programiz.com/python-programming/methods/built-in/super).

 <br>